When it comes to internet success, the name of the game is speed.

 Website caching is a process that allows you to speed up your web page load times.

 Each time a non-cached web page loads, the server storing that page effectively rebuilds that page from scratch.
 It figures out what’s supposed to be in each section of the page, loads the latest content, drops in image files, and configures everything you see when you open the page.
+You’ll also want to learn how to choose the right image file type.

 But in most cases, all these calculations are the same each time a web page gets loaded.
 Caching allows you to bypass the calculations and load the final web page, significantly increasing your load speed.